 The best proof of a birth date is a birth certificate.
 If this is not available, the list below shows other acceptable documents.
 You can also contact your Administrative Office to determine what other proof is acceptable.

-Your Plan may also require more information such as proof of employment.
+Your Plan may also require more information such as proof of employment or documentation of your divorce or legal separation.
 You should file an application before you have all the documents needed for payment of benefits.
 Don’t delay applying for benefits just because you may not have all the documents you need.
 This delay could mean you may not qualify for an earlier pension effective date.
 Click here for details about the retro payment rule.

 Acceptable Documents for Verifying Birth Date